SueChear/RNASeq_pipeline/README.md

 Open count.out contents in spreadsheet, remove first row, keep 'geneid' and 'sample' columns, save as 'count.csv'

 ## Differential expression
-All following code should be run in R.
+Run all of the following code in R.

 Install the required packages:
 ```